I originally wrote this article in 2013 but based on new information I have decided to update this article in December 2017.

 Satellite TV time line -

-1976 The first home satellite system is built by Taylor Howard.
+1976 The first home satellite system in the USA is built by Taylor Howard.

-home users either used commercial units or built their own based on the DIY books from people like Taylor Howard.
+home users either used commercial units or built their own based on the DIY books from people like Taylor Howard and Steven J Birkill.

 1985.
 Domestic satellite receivers become available from companies like Chaparral, Drake, Anderson Scientific, and many more.